bmuschko/cka-crash-course/exercises/01-rbac/instructions.md

 3. Create a new RoleBinding named `read-pods`.
 Map the user `johndoe` to the Role named `pod-reader`.
 4. Make sure that both objects have been created properly.
 5. Switch to the context named `johndoe-context`.
-6. Create a new Pod.
+6. Create a new Pod named `nginx` with the image `nginx`.
 What would you expect to happen?
 7. List the Pods in the namespace.
 What would you expect to happen?